 Silo, Inner Look 6:2

-The Principles are Principles of Valid Action.
-It is an action meant to enhance the well being of others, it produces a feeling of internal unity.
+The Principles, are principles of valid action.
+That is an action meant to enhance the well-being of others.
+Such acts produce a feeling of internal unity, and in retrospect

 These notes have been posted on Facebook and sent to our email list.
 You will also find them along with other comments, and reflections on my website: dzuckerbrot.com